 1. What are some examples of circumstantial evidence?

 Circumstantial proof means evidence that does not directly prove a key fact.
 Rather, this type of evidence:

 - a person can then reasonably conclude that a key fact happened.1

 Example 3: A prosecutor charges Jason with shoplifting.
 The State believes he took a leather jacket from a department store.
 At Jason’s trial, a friend testifies that she saw him wearing a similar looking jacket at a party.
-This is circumstantial evidence that Jason shoplifted the coat.
-Note that the testimony is different than if the friend said she was with Jason in the store and saw him take it.
+This is circumstantial proof that Jason shoplifted the coat.
+Note that the testimony is different than if the friend said she was with Jason in the store (crime scene) and saw him take it.